Quagga mussels eradicated from Pennsylvania lake

 Led by national zebra and quagga mussel expert, Dr. David Hammond, the ESL team treated the entire quarry with several doses of EarthTec® QZ, an EPA registered molluscicide.
 Onsite tests showed that adult quagga mussels died within two to four days.
 Dr. Hammond verified veliger mortality through laboratory analysis of water samples.
 The team observed no significant effects on fish and other wildlife.

-“Our technology allowed us to determine just the right dosage to achieve full quagga mussel mortality with minimal stress on other wildlife,” said Hammond.
+“Our technology allowed us to determine just the right dosage to achieve full quagga mussel mortality with minimal stress on other wildlife,” Hammond said.
 “The fish population remained stable throughout the entire treatment process.
 We’ll continue to monitor the quarry to confirm our results and ensure that the quagga population does not recover in the coming years.”

 The Billmeyer Quarry project is the first of its kind to successfully eradicate quagga mussels from open waters.
 Independent teams have used EarthTec QZ to eradicate zebra mussels from lakes in two previous cases: a 3-acre lake in Indiana and a 29-acre bay of Lake Minnewashta in Minnesota.
 The Billmeyer Quarry is the largest and deepest lake from which quagga mussels or zebra mussels have ever been eradicated.

 “The SRBC has acted responsibly and transparently to rid the Billmeyer Quarry of an existential threat to the vitality of the Susquehanna River.” said ESL CEO David Nicholas.
 “We are very pleased with the outcome of this project.
 Together we’ve won a historic victory.”